The Best Powerlifting 3-Day Workout Routine

-Powerlifting is currently one of the most popular forms of training in the entire world, with more and more people choosing to enter powerlifting meets and competitions now, than ever before.
+Powerlifting is currently one of the most popular forms of training in the entire world, with more and more people choosing to train with a powerlifting program and enter powerlifting meets and competitions now, than ever before.
 Perhaps it’s because strongman has grown in popularity, or maybe it’s just because people are looking for new ways of testing their strength and pushing their bodies to the absolute limit each and every single week.

 Whatever the reasons may be, powerlifting is now incredibly popular, and that doesn’t look set to change anytime soon.
 When it comes to powerlifting however, the goal for many people, is to enter a meet or competition relatively local to them, win it hopefully, or place as well as possible, and then move on to the contest, becoming bigger and stronger every single time they enter a new contest.